ikko/sym/docs/cookbook/1_mixin_recipe/5_documenting_your_mixin.md

         it would leverage async I/O or offload CPU-bound tasks.

         Returns:
-            The total count of unique descendant symbols.
+            The total count of unique descendant symbs.
         """
         # ... implementation ...
 ```